krisztian-hofstadter-tedor/hydeout/index.md

 layout: page
 title: music for the moving image
 ---
+Module tutor/leader: Krisztián Hofstädter ([email](https://raw.githubusercontent.com/krisztian-hofstadter-tedor/m4mi/gh-pages/assets/email.jpg))

 ARU Module code: MOD003619
-Module tutor/leader: Krisztián Hofstädter
-email: krisztian[dot]hofstadter[at]anglia[dot]ac[dot]uk

-## timetable
+## ARU details
+module code: MOD003619
-?
-Thursdays 15:00 – 17:00 in Helmore 040 (Mac Suite)
+time:?
+Thursdays 15:00 – 17:00
-Anglia Ruskin University, Cambridge Campus
+location: Anglia Ruskin University, Cambridge, Hel040 (Mac Suite)

 ## introduction
 Music for the Moving Image allows you to create original music and sound design for poetry, short films and games using acoustic and computer-based methods of composition.
 You may either work with supplied material or collaborate with students from related, media production modules in the wider University or beyond.
 We will consider approaches to music composition for a variety of art projects, from art film, video game, installation and expanded cinema.